 Antibody tests, also known as serology tests, have been widely covered in the media because they have the potential to tell us a lot about who might have previously been infected with coronavirus.
 An antibody test, which is best taken as a blood sample from a vein, detects the presence of the antibodies that are produced as a result of the body’s response to coronavirus.
 If antibodies are present in your blood, this suggests that you may have previously been exposed to or infected with coronavirus.
 This test can’t tell you if you are currently infected with coronavirus.

-The accuracy and validity of antibody testing has improved exponentially over the last few weeks, thanks to concentrated efforts from researchers across the world and they are beginning to be used within the general population.
+The accuracy and validity of antibody testing has improved exponentially over recent months, thanks to concentrated efforts from researchers across the world and they are beginning to be used within the general population.
 This includes research some of our staff have volunteered for as part of the REACT study.
 As scientists continue their work to understand more about immunity and to develop a vaccine, antibody testing will be an important part of our national response, giving us valuable information about previous infection rates.

 We know from the study of other viruses that antibodies are often quite specific to the type of virus that triggered their production and their presence indicates a degree of immunity against catching that same virus again.
 Scientists are hopeful this is the case for this new coronavirus but, because it is so new, there are some things about the antibodies that we don't know for certain yet: